-Subject to the above considerations, renewable energy-development will normally be restricted to 15m in height within "Areas of Constraint on Wind Turbines and High Structures".
+Subject to the above considerations, renewable energy development will normally be restricted to 15m in height within "Areas of Constraint on Wind Turbines and High Structures".
 Exceptions will only be considered where it has been demonstrated that the proposal is of regional importance.

+Are there other options than the two shown to be considered?
 In relation to Wind Energy Development specifically, the above policy refers to 'Areas of Constraint of Wind Turbines and High Structures' .These areas are identified as environmentally sensitive areas where it is proposed that a more restrictive policy should be applied in relation to wind turbines and other High Structures.
 In addition to the designation of a Special Countryside Area at the Shores of Lough Neagh and Lough Beg to protect our most environmental sensitive assets from all forms of inappropriate development, it is also proposed to introduce Areas of Constraint in the following locations: